What Not to Say in an Email: 5 Things to Avoid

 Email is awesome!
 Except for that one time you wrote “OK” with no exclamation point and your sister-in-law thought you were mad at her and Thanksgiving was ruined.
+That's why we're here to remind you what not to say in an email.
 In the interest of not being misconstrued, here are five phrases to cut permanently from your lexicon.

 This word is kind of like "literally" in that it’s annoyingly ubiquitous and frequently misused.
 Basically, it’s filler, and nine times out of ten, can actually be cut.

 3. I’m sorry